Keith Rabois: Politics

 In April 2013, a lobbying group called FWD.us was launched, with Rabois listed as one of a major contributor on the group's website.
 In January 2020, Rabois stated that he would rather vote for Donald Trump than Bernie Sanders.
 In 2019 Rabois also stated that Pete Buttigieg was his top choice for the Democratic ticket.

+In 2023, Rabois praised the Parental Rights in Education Act law in Florida.

+On September 12th, 2024, he and his husband, Jacob Helberg, hosted J.D.
+Vance for a fundraiser benefitting the Donald Trump for President campaign.

+During the Gaza War, Rabois published multiple posts on X disparaging Palestinians, indicating his support for Israeli military activity, and rejecting documented evidence of Palestinian civilians killed in Israeli airstrikes.
+In one post, he called the Israeli military "the most ethical military in world history".

 Personal life

-In November 2015, Rabois purchased a house in Glen Park.
+In November 2015, Rabois purchased a house in the Glen Park neighborhood of San Francisco.
 He planned a renovation that included a new penthouse level, a basketball court, lockers and a sauna, but received pushback from six of his neighbors.

 In 2018, Rabois married Jacob Helberg.
-The ceremony held in St. Barts was officiated by Sam Altman.
+The ceremony held in Saint Barthélemy was officiated by Sam Altman.

-In November 2020, it was reported that he moved from California to Miami, Florida.
+In November 2020, it was reported that they moved from California to Miami, Florida.